RenderKit/oidn/doc/api.md

 the buffer data provided by the user is used.
 The buffer data must remain valid for as long as the buffer may be used, and the user is responsible to free the buffer data when no longer required.
-The user must also ensure that the memory is accessible to the device by using allocation functions supported by the device (e.g. `sycl::malloc_*` for SYCL devices, `cudaMalloc*` for CUDA devices, `hipMalloc` for HIP devices).
+The user must also ensure that the memory is accessible by the device by using allocation functions supported by the device (e.g. `sycl::malloc_*` for SYCL devices, `cudaMalloc*` for CUDA devices, `hipMalloc` for HIP devices).